The EXO-200 detector, part II: Auxiliary Systems: Cryogenic System

 To allow for the installation of the IV, the OV front plate was bolted onto a flange welded to the side walls.
 The front plate had a \SI{1058}{\mm} diameter central access hole to allow for the installation of the IV door with the TPC.
 Flanges mounted on the front plate carried feedthroughs for refrigeration lines, the source calibration guide tube, thermocouples, the HFE inlet and outlet, and evacuation.
 Ports for the TPC services were similarly mounted on the door sealed over the central hole.
 Except for the flat cables, the cryostat and TPC services continued into copper vacuum jackets screwed to the front plate or its lid.
 Copper conduits enclosed the flat cables on the way to the copper enclosures for the front end electronics between the front lead shielding walls, as discussed in \cite{Auger:2012gs}.
 The door and all flanges mounted on the room-temperature OV were sealed with elastomer o-rings.

 All services incorporated right-angle bends outside the inner lead shield to keep non-copper components out of line of sight of the TPC \cite{Auger:2012gs}.
-The refrigeration, high voltage, and HFE lines continued the insulating vacuum through to feedthroughs after transitioning to stainless steel for the vacuum jacket.
-These feedthroughs were mounted on modified CF flanges specially designed to allow these large rigid assemblies to be sealed from the outside.
+The refrigeration, high voltage, and HFE lines continued the insulating vacuum through to feedthroughs after brazed transitions to stainless steel for the vacuum jacket.
+These feedthroughs were mounted on reverse CF flanges (see figure \ref{fi:cs}), in which the bolt circle is closer to the center than the sealing gasket, with a central through hole to allow these large rigid assemblies to be sealed from the outside.

 The OV was designed to withstand vacuum inside without significant deformations.
 This required mounting a reinforcement disk to the back plate by electron beam welding from the outside.
 The weld was ``by transparency'', fully penetrating the plate.
 The IV was designed to withstand vacuum inside, as well as an overpressure of 200~kPa to support the explosive load from the TPC (see section \ref{pcon}).
 The deformations under all these conditions were verified in pressure tests with a demineralized water filling.